Age of Napoleon (board game): The map

+Furthermore, there are a few errors in naming regions.

 One important feature of the game that increases its historical accuracy are the inclusion of "detachable areas" of Prussia and Austria, Saxony and Poland (under France known as the Duchy of Warsaw) for Prussia and Tirol and Dalmatia for Austria.
 These are areas that begin as constituent regions of their respective powers, but can be separated to form a separate minor country upon the major country's conquest by the French player.
 This feature adds some historical accuracy because in the real Napoleonic Wars, France did form minor countries allied to it from these areas of Austria and Prussia.
 However, in reality, Saxony was not part of Prussia, but was only heavily influenced by it.
 Furthermore, the area detached by Napoleon to form the Duchy of Warsaw included areas of both Austria and Prussia, but this is not reflected in the game.

 In Age of Napoleon, another historical feature is the inclusion of general geographic conditions of each area.
 Some areas are marked as mountainous or swampy, which inhibits movement of armies into and through these areas.
-The mountainous areas are mainly the Alps and the swamps represent the Pripet marshes.
+The mountainous areas are the Alps and Carpathian Mountains, the swamps represent the Pripet marshes.
 Also, some areas are marked as barren, meaning that the infrastructure and agriculture there are not as developed, indicating that they cannot support a large army, leading to larger losses in winter.
 Both of these rules are of course not perfect, but they provide added realism and historical accuracy.